andreas122001/AD_specialization_project/notes_for_idun.md

 Update the parameter parser defaults to reflect your workflow, or just set them when you run the program, idc.

-Hint: make the default value of the epochs parameter a list, because else it is going to treat the name you specify as a list and you will get some weird errors when it creates a symlink like "file does not exist" even though the file verifiably *does* exist, it is just a broken symlink because it linked to a file "m.pth" when it should be "model_0030_0.pth" because that is the first index of the "list" that is actually string and you might legitimately and understandably go crazy.
+Hint: make the default value of the epochs parameter a list instead of a tuple, because else it is going to treat the name you specify as a string and you will get some weird errors when it creates a symlink like "file does not exist" even though the file verifiably *does* exist, it is just a broken symlink because it linked to a file "m.pth" when it should be "model_0030_0.pth" because that is the first index of the "list" that is actually string and you might legitimately and understandably go crazy.

 ```diff
 - default=("model_0030"),